ChrisCarleton/BottomTime-Core/docs/Users.md

 username returned in the previous query and the search will return a new set of results following that record in the desired sort order.

-**NOTES** Most of these query parameters are only available to administrators.
-For regular users, **query** is not only the only one permitted - it is *required*.
+**NOTES** For administrators, all query parameters are optional.
+For regular users only **query** is allowed - and it is *required*!
 That is, regular users can only use this route for finding exact matches on usernames or e-mail addresses.
 This is useful for generating friend requests.

 For privacy reasons, if regular users query a username rather than an e-mail addresses, the e-mail address will not be returned in the results if there is a match.